NHS dentistry: Contract

-In England dentists are paid in "Units of Dental Activity".
+In England providers (the contract holders) are paid in "Units of Dental Activity".
 Typical values for units are £20-35, and they are paid 1 unit for a band 1 course of treatment, 3 for a band 2 course of treatment, and 12 for a band 3 course of treatment.
 Patient charges are deducted from these values.
-For many treatments, the rate of pay is below the cost of providing the treatment to a modern standard, and as a result, many dentists will refer patients for any unprofitable services.
+The performers (dentists) providing the treatment get a proportion of the payment, usually below 40%, and have to pay laboratory bills such as for the construction of dentures and crowns out of their cut.
+For many treatments, the rate of pay is below the cost of providing the treatment to a modern standard, and as a result, many dentists will refer patients for complex treatments.
 In 2008 the Parliamentary Health Select Committee investigation found the UDAs were unfit for purpose.

 A revised contract was under discussion in 2013 with greater emphasis on oral health and quality indicators.
 The British Dental Association is keen to see reform, having campaigned vigorously against the "flawed, target-driven arrangements" introduced in 2006 that are currently in place.
 In 2022, NHS England proposed a number of changes to the contract to reflect the increasing number of high need patients caused by the Covid-19 pandemic.

 In Scotland and Northern Ireland, the system works differently and relies upon a mix of capitation payments alongside Item of Service charges.
 An examination in Scotland is free of charge to the patient, but pays the dentist £8.10.
 For most other items of treatment, the patient charge is set at 80% of the total fee.
 The fees paid are approximately one third to one half of what they were in 1948, once adjusted for inflation.